Jack Wakely

-Jack Sebastian Wakely (born 25 October 2000) is an English professional footballer who plays for Wycombe Wanderers, as a defender.
+Jack Sebastian Wakely (born 25 October 2000) is an English former professional footballer who played as a defender.

 Career

 Jack began his career at Chelsea at under-9 level, turning professional in 2017.
 He moved on loan to Basingstoke Town in January 2019, and to Brighton & Hove Albion in February 2021.
 He left Chelsea in the summer of 2021, signing with Wycombe Wanderers in July 2021.
 On 25 March 2022, Wakely joined National League side Maidenhead United on loan for the remainder of the 2021–22 season.
+Wakely joined Ebbsfleet United on loan for the entirety of the 2023–24 season.

+He was released by Wycombe at the end of the 2023–24 season.

+On 5 October 2024, Wakely signed for Ebbsfleet United.
+He retired from professional football in April 2025, at the age of 24.